Book Day Sensory Story and Sensory Rich Activities Multiple Disabilities

-Join your favourite fictional book characters and explore the world of non-fiction with this fully resourced, step-by-step sensory story perfect for celebrating World Book Day.
+Join your favourite fictional book characters and explore the world of non-fiction with this fully resourced, step-by-step sensory story perfect for celebrating World Book Day, World Poetry Day, International Literacy Day, National Library Week and other book festivals and awareness days.

-Includes 70 Plus World Book Day activity idea for sensory learners of all ages and ideas for students extending their learning.
+Includes 70 Plus activity idea for sensory learners of all ages and ideas for students extending their learning.

 This resource is aimed at supporting students and sensory learners of all ages following pre-formal/sensory, semi-formal or formal pathways incorporating activities that promote the five areas of the engagement model, creativity, independence, building communication skills, and supporting other areas of learning linking to curriculum subjects, themes, and topics.